 Inspiratory stridor is a symptom that is likely to emerge towards the latter stages of the condition [40].
 This is likely to have a negative impact on the safety of the swallow, but also affect vocal output [41].

 There is currently mixed research as to why this occurs in people with MSA.
 One theory is that it is caused by vocal fold adductor paralysis [42, 43].
 Increased neurogenic atrophy within the intrinsic laryngeal muscles specifically, the posterior crico-aryteniod muscle, will also directly affect voicing ability [44].
 Another theory is that poor vocal fold adduction is in fact caused by vocal fold dystonia [45]; which some studies suggest can be reduced by the use of Botox [46].
-This worsening respiratory condition may significantly increase the patient's chances of developing aspiration pneumonia due to reduced airway protection.

-Speech and Language Therapists may notice that their patients with MSA will have more breathing difficulties and increased dysphonia than those with Parkinson's disease.
-This will therefore mean decreased vocal power and a significantly increased risk of aspiration during swallowing [43].
+SLTs may notice that their patients with MSA will have more breathing difficulties and increased dysphonia.
+This will result in decreased vocal power and a significantly increased risk of aspiration during swallowing, and thus pneumonia [43].
 The small apnoeic period that is experienced during swallowing may also be increased, causing greater fatigue during eating and drinking activities.
+The latter may result in reduced oral intake and it is therefore important to involve the dietician to manage this.

-Speech and Language Respiratory Care Specialists are emerging within the clinical field [8].
-However, due to the significant lack of these clinical roles within clinical teams, the Speech and Language Therapist should liaise with their respiratory team if the stridor becomes particularly intrusive on activities of daily living.
+Speech and Language Respiratory Care Specialists are emerging within the clinical field.
+However, due to the significant lack of these clinical roles within clinical teams, the SLT should liaise with their respiratory team if the stridor becomes particularly intrusive on activities of daily living.
 Appropriate respiratory measures could then be applied if necessary.